What is a churn rate?

 Churn Rate = 7.5%

-There are other churn rate formulas to consider if appropriate for your business needs.
+Other churn rate formulas should be considered if appropriate for your business needs.
 No matter the formula you choose, tracking your churn rate helps you know if you must accelerate customer acquisition or retention to meet your growth targets.

 Having a high churn rate is not the end of the world.
 You can do a lot to improve audience retention and keep your customers returning for more.